 - 10.8.
-Two bids under Lot 6 Terrorism did not meet the requirements of the Invitation to Tender Pass/Fail criteria in relation to the fundamental basis of cover. - 10.9.
+However, two bids under Lot 1 Property did not meet the requirements of the Invitation to Tender Pass/Fail criteria in relation to the fundamental basis of cover - 10.9.
 Evaluation Criteria and Weightings: The criteria used to evaluate the submitted bids are shown in the table below and includes the overall score of the contractor recommended for award of contract:

-LOT No. Price Policy Cover Claims Handling Added Value & Innovation Social Value 2-6 45% 30% 15% 5% 5%
+LOT No. Price Policy Cover Claims Handling Added Value & Innovation Social Value 1 45% 30% 15% 5% 5%

 - 10.10.
 Where a bid is providing something significantly different to what has been requested, further reductions in points / percentage scores have been applied as expressly described and quantified in the Invitation to Tender (ITT) and accompanying evaluation sheet. - 10.11.
-Recommendation: The Cabinet Procurement Committee is recommended to award each Lot in accordance with the table immediately below:
+Recommendation: Cabinet Procurement and Insourcing Committee is asked to note the award of Lot 1 Property in accordance with the table immediately below: